New research shows that scientists are manipulating sea level data to inflate predictions of future sea level rise.

 John Church, a sea level expert at Australia’s University of New South Wales and the lead author on the IPCC’s sea level rise chapter, described Parker and Ollier’s work this way:

 Parker and Ollier dismiss this work by PSMSL saying it is incorrect and arbitrary.
 However, they provide absolutely no information to support their allegations.
 Instead they make up their own adjustments to the sea level record so that the trend over the series is minimal.

 Parker and Ollier also never address the scientific rationale documented by scientists working with the Aden dataset.
 Oftentimes, these adjustments were based on interpretations of documentation from the Aden port and are checked against nearby records theoretically likely to present similar tide histories.
 They have been further supported by modern instrumentation installed at Aden in the mid 2000s.
 Woodworth told us the most recent adjustments to the Aden record were based on his work, and came from a reassessment of the Aden data’s documentation:

 It is not out of the question that, if new documentation becomes available or if there is new interpretation of the existing documentation, that sections of the record could be altered again.

 There is nothing sinister about that, one always tries to provide records that are as reliable as possible, and there is no conspiracy to make them look as if sea level is rising.

-Parker and Ollier could perhaps direct blame toward the PSMSL for not digitizing literally every bit of untranslated, raw Aden tide gauge data documentation (Woodworth told us that PSMSL will be publishing a response to Parker and Ollier soon).
-However, Paker and Ollier are categorically wrong when they suggest that scientists made these adjustments without rationale.
+Parker and Ollier could perhaps direct blame toward the PSMSL for not digitizing literally every bit of untranslated, raw Aden tide gauge data documentation.
+However, Parker and Ollier are categorically wrong when they suggest that scientists made these adjustments without rationale, as detailed in a formal response from PSMSL.
 Further, the two authors provide no credible evidence that their version of corrected data is superior to the PSMSL’s.